Modern slavery act 2015

 Please click here for the statement made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Foot Anstey LLP's slavery and human trafficking statement for the financial year ended 30 April 2017.
 It sets out the steps that Foot Anstey LLP has undertaken – and is continuing to take – to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.

 INFORMATION ABOUT US

-Foot Anstey LLP is a Limited Liability Partnership authorised and regulated by the Solicitors Regulation Authority.
-Our VAT number is GB260156234 and Company Number is OC360255.
-Our head office address is Salt Quay House, 4 North East Quay, Sutton Harbour, Plymouth, PL4 0BN.
+Foot Anstey LLP is a limited liability partnership authorised and regulated by the Solicitors Regulation Authority.
+Its VAT number is GB 260 1562 34 and registered number is OC360255.
+Its registered office address is Salt Quay House, 4 North East Quay, Sutton Harbour, Plymouth, PL4 0BN.

 ACCESSING OUR SITE

 Access to our Site is permitted on a temporary basis and we reserve the right to withdraw or amend the service we provide on our Site without notice (see below).
 We will not be liable, if for any reason, our Site is unavailable at any time or for any period.